Teby4/holbertonschool-simple_shell/README.md

 A basic implementation of a shell program in C, inspired by the Unix shell.
 This simple shell reads commands from standard input, executes them in child processes, and waits for their completion.

 ## Requirements.

-Your Shell should:
+- Your Shell should:

-Display a prompt and wait for the user to type a command.
-A command line always ends with a new line.
+- Display a prompt and wait for the user to type a command
-The prompt is displayed again each time a command has been executed.
+- The prompt is displayed again each time a command has been executed
-If an executable cannot be found, print an error message and display the prompt again.
+- - If an executable cannot be found, print an error message and display the prompt again
-Handle errors.
+- Handle errors.
-Handle command lines with arguments
+- Handle command lines with arguments
-You have to handle the “end of file” condition (Ctrl+D) Handle the PATH fork must not be called if the command doesn’t exist Implement the exit built-in, that exits the shell Implement the env built-in, that prints the current environment
+- You have to handle the “end of file” condition (Ctrl+D)
+- Handle the PATH
+- fork must not be called if the command doesn’t exist
+- Implement the exit built-in, that exits the shell
+- Implement the env built-in, that prints the current environment

 ## Compilation
 ```js